djhanus/habitat/README.md

 # habitat
-custom wp theme for monroe county habitat for humanity - bloomington another line of text
+custom wp theme for monroe county habitat for humanity - bloomington, in